-Guidance: Designs should focus on elimination of onsite fossil fuel use, and should include infrastructure such as electrical pull boxes, space planning for battery back-up, and structural planning for future installation and connection of carbon-emissions-free energy sources.
+Guidance: Designs should focus on elimination of onsite fossil fuel use, and should include infrastructure such as electrical pull boxes, space planning for battery/energy storage, and structural planning for future installation and connection of carbon-emissions-free energy sources.
+For analysis purposes, work with the UI Sustainability Program to determine LANL's electricity mix projections or assume that LANL's electricity sources will be 100% carbon pollution-free by 2030, making all-electric buildings also net-zero emissions buildings.